 Here’s what you need to know about Work Permits for Healthcare Assistants

-In July of 2021, Minister of State for Business, Employment and Retail Damien English announced changes to the Irish employment permit system – a move that affects countless healthcare assistants around Ireland.
+In July, Minister of State for Business, Employment and Retail Damien English announced changes to the Irish employment permit system – a move that affects countless healthcare assistants around Ireland.

 The changes were made in order to address issues such as labour shortages in the healthcare and nursing home sectors across the country.